srirambalajigit/PowerPlatformAIAssistantsToolbox/README.md

 # PowerPlatformAIAssistantsToolbox
-This repo contains a toolbox of  GPT Assistant tools based on GPT Prompts to assist Power Platform developers and testers.
+This repo contains a toolbox of  AI Assistant tools based on  Prompts to assist Power Platform developers and testers.
-It was created using PowerApps, GPT Prompts, AI Builder and Copilot Studio.
+It was created using PowerApps, Prompts, AI Builder and Copilot Studio.
 This toolbox was inspired by XrmToolbox.

 Check out the [releases](https://github.com/srirambalajigit/PowerPlatformAIAssistantsToolbox/releases). folder for latest release of this toolbox and instructions of how to setup this toolbox.

 Here is a list of tools: